Compare Cheese Making

-As you might already know, as we have said this before, when I was young I ended up working in our family farm.
-Now, while I have been writing about my life in the farm, I have become aware that I have also learned how to make cheese in the farm and I am sure that some of you would like to know how it was done in those old times, perhaps just to compare to what happens these days; well I have to tell you that this is not exactly making Parmiggiano Reggiano cheese, but is it more like the poor farmer everyday cheese, but let me tell you how we did it then anyhow, so that we may compare those times with the modern times, and how we do those things now.
+As we have said, when I was young, I ended up working in our family farm.
+Anyhow, there I have learned how to make cheese the old way, so, I want to tell you how it was done, perhaps to compare to what happens these days; well I have to tell you that this is not exactly making Parmigiano Reggiano cheese, but is it more like the poor farmer everyday cheese, but let me tell you how we did it, so that we may compare those times with the modern times, and how we do those things now.
 So, I am going to tell you here-under how to make this type of cheese and ricotta my grandma way, I am saying my grandma way, because my grandma taught me how to do it.

-Now before I start I need to say that what I am writing here has really happened in the fifties, I had to tell you this because a lot of things have changed since the fifties, but the principle of how these things were done the old times does not change much, so what we were doing then was the same ways that it had been done for hundreds of years or perhaps even thousands of years, this same way could still be used today, if the need arises, so let me tell you what and how we were doing this cheese making then?
+Now, I need to say that what I am writing here has happened in the fifties, I had to tell you this because a lot of things have changed since the fifties, but the principle of how these things were done the old times does not change much, so, what we were doing then was the same ways that it had been done for hundreds of years or perhaps even thousands of years, this same way could still be used today, if the need arises, so, let me tell you what and how we were doing this cheese making then?